vuestorefront/storefront-ui/apps/docs/components/components/divider.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The hr tag defines a thematic break in an HTML page (e.g. a shift of topic).
 ---
 # Divider

-The hr tag defines a thematic break in an HTML page (e.g. a shift of topic).
+{{ $frontmatter.description }}

 <Generate />